gunjansriv86/Deploying-Gender-Classification-on-production/README.md

 # Deploying-Gender-Classification-on-production
-Deploying a basic NLP problem using Flask
+Deploying a gender classification model using Flask